 Commission Decision 2001/546/EC, of 11 July 2001 set up a consultative committee, the "European Energy and Transport Forum".
-According to the Commission's own interpretation, the Forum consists of "qualified representatives of the energy and transport sectors whose role is to express an opinion on all Commission initiatives relating to energy and transport policy." (http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=legissum:l27044).
-The Forum is composed by 34 individuals, chosen by the Commission, to represent all sectors involved in energy and transport policy.
+According to the Commission's own interpretation, the Forum consists of "qualified representatives of the energy and transport sectors whose role is to express an opinion on all Commission initiatives policy." relating to energy and transport (http://eur-lex.europa.eu/legalcontent/EN/TXT/?uri=legissum:l27044).
+34 individuals, chosen by the Commission, to represent all sectors involved in energy and transport policy, compose the Forum.
 Besides suppliers of transport (operators, networks and infrastructures), the Forum also comprises seven members representing users and consumers, six members of trade unions, five members of environmental organizations and organizations responsible for safety, particularly in the field of transport, and two academics.
-Except for members are selected on the basis of an open call for applications.
+Except for members of the unions, where ETUC appoints the representatives, all other Forum members are selected on the basis of an open call for applications.
 The Forum as such is far from being transparent.
 The actual website is "hosted by VOLVO", the information provided on the organization as such only notes that "the ETF is a platform for open debate on the future of European Transport.
 For more than 15 years, ETF has attracted an increasing and outstanding audience.
 Top policy-makers and stakeholders gathered at the European Transport Forum in Brussels for a high-level debate on efforts to decarbonize transport across Europe."
 There is no information about members, proceeding, consultation or opinion documents.
 The Forum seems to take place in the form of an annual conference event, also hosted by VOLVO, to bring together some Commissioners with - unfortunately - unknown participants.